alexanderritik/Protobuff-vs-json/README.md

-# JSON vs Protocol Buffers Benchmark
+# Benchmark & Learning Protocol Buffers

 This project provides a comprehensive benchmark comparing JSON and Protocol Buffers for sensor event data.
 It includes a fully functional Node.js/TypeScript API with Express and Kafka integration, alongside benchmarking tools to evaluate serialization, deserialization, and storage efficiency.